Public Netbase: Art, culture, philosophy

 Public Netbase focused on aiding the development of electronic art and the impact of the nascent World Wide Web on culture.
-Its own online presence earned it an award for distinction at the Prix Ars Electronica in 1995.
+In 1995, Public Netbase received an award for distinction at the Prix Ars Electronica for its early online work.
 Much of the web space provided through Public Netbase supported Austrian artists, although some hosted projects, such as the Transformation Story Archive, had wider recognition.
-The physical location in the Museumsquartier was also used for sponsored events, ranging from art symposia to a conference of the Association of Autonomous Astronauts to a "lecture/performance/event" by Critical Art Ensemble about biotechnology and a number of conferences/exhibitions such as ROBOTRONIKA (1998) and SYNWORLD (1999).
+The venue hosted a range of events, including symposia, conferences, and performances related to media art, biotechnology, and digital culture, such as a conference of the Association of Autonomous Astronauts, a "lecture/performance/event" by Critical Art Ensemble about biotechnology, ROBOTRONIKA (1998) and SYNWORLD (1999).

 Controversy

 Austrian Freedom Party

 The project increasingly came into conflict with the Austrian political establishment during the 1990s.
 When the right-wing Austrian Freedom Party (FPÖ) and its leader Jörg Haider began to rise in power in Austria, Public Netbase took an increasingly political activist role while facing increasing government pressure.
 Haider accused Public Netbase of sponsoring child pornography and conflated Christina Göstl's hosted erotic art with a commercial porn site run from the British Virgin Islands during a speech in parliament.
 Meanwhile, Public Netbase sponsored a "virtual alternative to Austria's far right government" that offered Austrian Web Resistance Awards to web sites dedicated to opposing Haider's government.